Arthur Davies (tenor): Life and career

 In 1976 Davies made his debut at The Royal Opera in London in the world premiere of Hans Werner Henze's We Come to the River.
 He returned to the Royal Opera as Alfredo in Verdi's La traviata, Foresto in his Attila, Pinkerton in Puccini's Madama Butterfly, and Steva in Janáček's Jenůfa.
-He sang many roles for the English National Opera, including Don Ottavio in Mozart's Don Giovanni, the Duke of Mantua in Verdi's Rigoletto (creating the role in Jonathan Miller's mafioso version - also at the Met in 1984 and recorded), Gabriele Adorno in his Simon Boccanegra, Lensky in Tchaikovsky's Eugene Onegin, and the title roles in Gounod's Faust and Massenet's Werther, among others.
+He sang many roles for the English National Opera, including Don Ottavio in Mozart's Don Giovanni, the Duke of Mantua in Verdi's Rigoletto (creating the role in Jonathan Miller's mafioso version – also at the Metropolitan Opera in 1984 and recorded), Gabriele Adorno in his Simon Boccanegra, Lensky in Tchaikovsky's Eugene Onegin, and the title roles in Gounod's Faust and Massenet's Werther, among others.

 While Davies primarily performed in the UK, he occasionally performed elsewhere.
 He made his United States debut in 1985 at the Lyric Opera of Chicago as Don José.
 In 1990 he made his debut at the Cincinnati Opera as Faust and returned there in 1995 to portray the title role in Giordano's Andrea Chénier.
 He went on to perform the latter role widely for performances at the Bolshoi Theater in Moscow, the Leipzig Opera, the Municipal Theatre of Santiago, Chile, the New Orleans Opera, the Teatro Nacional de São Carlos in Lisbon, and the Vlaamse Opera in Belgium.
 He took the role of Foresto for his debut at the Teatro Colón in Buenos Aires in 1994.
-He sang Gerontius in the first Russian performance of the oratorio Dream of Gerontius by Elgar in April 1983 under Svetlanov.
+He sang Gerontius in the first Russian performance of the oratorio The Dream of Gerontius by Elgar in April 1983 conducted by Yevgeny Svetlanov.

 From 1998 to 1999 Davies taught vocal studies at the Welsh College of Music and Drama in Cardiff.

 The Opera magazine obituary noted Davies's "easy, warmly communicative stage presence, a ringingly lyrical tenor sound and excellent diction".
 On retiring from the stage he ran a pub in Swansea.